Zarnigar Derbentli: Creativity

 Ashiq Zarnigar's qoshmas, geraylis, tajnis, mukhammas, qoshayarpaqqoshma, varsagi, etc., written in the form of ashiq poetry as a syllabic verse, have been preserved until today.

 The work of Ashiq Zarnigar was reflected in the research work "Azerbaijani literature" published in German in Wiesbaden, by the Azerbaijani scholar Ahmet Caferoğlu in 1964.

+The folklorist Salman Mümtaz included examples of Zarnigar Derbentli's literary heritage in his two-volume collection El Şairləri, published in 1927–1928.
+The collection included works attributed to several female ashugs.

 The list of famous works of Zarnigar Haji Yagub gizi, who stands out among Azerbaijani poets from Derbent, includes "Gəl (Come)", "Valeh and Zarnigar" epic, "Taleh və Həqiqət (Fate and Truth)" and "Deyişmələr (poetic competition between Zarnigar and Valeh)" works.

 "Valeh and Zarnigar" epic

 The folk epic "Valeh and Zarnigar", one of the most famous examples of Azerbaijani oral folk art, was dedicated to the love of Valeh and Zarnigar.
 It is often performed not only at ashiq events, but also at weddings, especially in rural areas.